G-Rath/osv-detector/README.md

 that is not a direct requirement (e.g. flags or files) & it assumes the _lowest_ version possible for the constraint (or lack of)

-The detector will attempt to automatically determine the parser to use based on the filename - you can manually specify the parser to use with the `-parse-as`
+The detector will attempt to automatically determine the parser to use for each file based on the filename - you can manually specify the parser to use for all files with the `-parse-as` flag:
-flag:

 ```shell
 osv-detector --parse-as 'package-lock.json' path/to/my/file.lock